 If you need something new - go buy it and help the local economy --- don't need it any more? give it to someone who does before you leave for a different area.

-This crowd tends to throw their energy into local projects or fund raising efforts and connect with communities in a meaningful and real way.
+This crowd tends to throw their energy into local projects or fund raising efforts and connect with communities in a meaningful and authentic way.